kisdma/image-downloader-cnt/README.md

 - Optionally show only images from links
 - Select images to download by clicking on the image
 - Use dedicated buttons to download or open individual images in new tabs
-- Customize image display width, columns, border size, and color
+- Customize image display width, columns, border size, and colour
 - Hide filters, buttons and notifications you don't need

 When you press the "Download" button, all selected images are saved to the default download directory of Chrome, or to a directory inside it if you specify a subfolder name.